Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 • Carpet "Blossom" or blooming is a common carpet condition where the Tuft begins to un-twist and starts to look worn out, matted down and ugly!

-Some carpets with a lower Tuft Twist rating try to compensate with a higher Pile Density.
-Manufacturers of Polyester and PET Polyester carpets often use this strategy to increase durability and reduce matting and crushing of the pile.
+Some manufacturers who make carpets with a lower Tuft Twist rating (less than 5) try to compensate by adding more fiber to increase the Pile Density.
+It makes the pile thicker and it looks and feels wonderful when new.
+Manufacturers of Polyester and PET Polyester carpets often use this strategy to try to increase durability and reduce matting and crushing of the pile.

 P.E.T and Polyester are very soft fibers however they are not very resilient.
 This means they are inherently prone to matting down and crushing of the pile, especially in medium to heavy traffic applications.